ideafast/middleware-services/README.md

     poetry run transfer

-### Using Docker
+### Deploying

-When developing you can opt to use Docker.
-Build the local image:
+To deploy the middleware we use Docker, which can be run locally:

     docker build -t middleware .

-The middleware image is used for all packages.
-The compose file contains all environmental variables to run it locally:
+The compose file contains all environmental variables and runs all services:

     docker-compose up -d